polinaovchinnikova/BIS634_Assignments/README.md

 >Testing the function:
 ```
 peak('Massachusetts', 'Connecticut')
+peak('Florida', 'Washington')

 Massachusetts had its highest number of daily new cases by 3 days
+Florida and Washington had its highest number of daily new cases on 2022-09-21
 ```

 ##Exercise 4